Arkansas’s Draft 2016 List of Impaired Waterbodies - 303(d) List

 - There is insufficient data to make a scientifically defensible decision concerning designated use attainment; or

-- Waters ADEQ assessed as unimpaired, but were assessed as impaired by EPA.
+- Waters DEQ assessed as unimpaired, but were assessed as impaired by EPA.

 - Category 4